mickmcc/node-caltime/README.md

 ### intersect()

-Method calculates the intersection (overlap), if any, between two `TimeSpan` objects and returns a new `TimeSpan` object or null if there was no intersection.
+Method calculates the intersection (overlap), if any, between two `TimeSpan` objects and returns a new `TimeSpan` object or null if there is no intersection.

 ```js
 var caltime = require('caltime');